Mahak129/Student-MAngement/README.md

 Retrieve the full order details including customer information and the products ordered.

 Find customers who have purchased a product priced over $100, and include their contact details.

+22 August

+Assignment: Database Management and Optimization

+Scenario

+Design and implement a database for managing core banking operations, including customer management, account management, transactions, and loan management using Microsoft SQL Server.

+Task 1: Design a database schema

+The requirements are mentioned below:

+Ensure unique identification of each record in all tables.

+Enforce referential integrity between related tables (e.g., CustomerID in Accounts table references CustomerID in Customers table).

+Enforce uniqueness of certain fields, such as Email in the Customers table and AccountNumber in the Accounts table.

+Ensure valid data entry according to business rules (e.g., AccountType must be either 'Savings', 'Checking', or 'Loan').

+Task 2: Triggers

+Trigger to log the creation of a new account.

+Trigger to prevent withdrawals that would result in a negative balance.

+Task 3: Functions

+Function to calculate interest on a savings account based on the balance and interest rate.

+Task 4: Stored Procedure

+Procedure to create a new account for a customer.

+Procedure to record a deposit, withdrawal, or transfer for an account.

+Procedure to apply a payment towards an existing loan.

+Deadline: Deliver this by 23rd Aug, 12:30 pm